 Conditions also play an important part for the event, so the scheduling of it has been carefully considered.

 “In autumn the Gold Coast swell drops right off and it becomes a swimmers paradise, the boat trip alone will be amazing”.

 Early interest has been strong with leading Australian swimmers already eyeing the inaugural honours, including prolific Victorian marathon swimmer, Sam Sheppard.
 Sheppard won the coveted Rottnest Channel Swim in 2019 and is a retired Australian Dolphin.

 Sheppard will be putting together his own team to take on the event and assisting Swimming Australia with a training program through their iSwim app.
 Sam’s iSwim program will be designed for open water swimmers, providing skills and sessions for racing.

 The competition among teams will be strong with event sponsor, Engine Swim, confirming they’ll be selecting their top surf sports athletes to take on the inaugural event where prizemoney will be on offer for both solo swimmers and teams.

 “The relay nature of the event makes it really exciting for teams.
 While one member swims, the others cheer them on from their Support Boat – it will be a great atmosphere out on the water and at the finish line” says Engine Swim Director and Olympian, Andrew Lauterstein.

-Entries will be limited in year one and organisers expect the event to sell out.
-Interested swimmers are advised to complete a free pre-registration now to secure their place ahead of general entries opening in October.
+Entries are now open for 2020 and organisers expect the event to sell out.
+Interested swimmers are advised to register online to secure their place in the inaugural event.

 SWIM THE GOLD COAST will be held on Saturday May 29.
 For more information on the event visit www.worldseriesswims.com.au or follow on Facebook and Instagram @WorldSeriesSwims and @SwimtheGoldCoast